brotatotes/bht-automation/bht gen 3/2 Corinthians/Chapter 2/2 Corinthians 2 1 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 15:15:19
+- Timestamp: 12-25-2023 19:29:56
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 61
+- BHT Word Count: 88
-- BHT Commentary Usage: 51.92%
+- BHT Commentary Usage: 44.62%
-- BHT Quality Score: 1.9099349108657324
+- BHT Quality Score: 2.0398579276517825
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (52):
+- ChatGPT injected words (65):
-	['a', 'again', 'already', 'and', 'before', 'between', 'both', 'bring', 'brought', 'coming', 'corinthians', 'desired', 'each', 'for', 'further', 'grief', 'grieving', 'had', 'he', 'if', 'indicate', 'it', 'joy', 'made', 'mutual', 'other', 'pain', 'parties', 'paul', 'previous', 'rather', 'repentance', 'resolved', 's', 'second', 'sorrow', 'spare', 'than', 'that', 'the', 'their', 'them', 'there', 'to', 'uncertain', 'visit', 'wait', 'wanting', 'was', 'while', 'with', 'words']
+	['a', 'acknowledging', 'again', 'aiming', 'allowing', 'an', 'and', 'arrival', 'as', 'been', 'between', 'bring', 'brings', 'brought', 'church', 'coming', 'corinthians', 'decision', 'desire', 'ensure', 'expresses', 'for', 'frames', 'from', 'further', 'grief', 'have', 'he', 'him', 'his', 'initial', 'instead', 'is', 'joy', 'may', 'more', 'mutual', 'not', 'of', 'one', 'own', 'pain', 'paul', 'pleasure', 'previous', 'refers', 'repentance', 'resolution', 'scholars', 'second', 'sorrow', 'sorrowful', 'spare', 'suggest', 'that', 'the', 'them', 'there', 'this', 'time', 'to', 'unrecorded', 'visit', 'with', 'would']
-- ChatGPT injected words (significant words only) (25):
+- ChatGPT injected words (significant words only) (36):
-	['bring', 'brought', 'coming', 'corinthians', 'desired', 'grief', 'grieving', 'indicate', 'joy', 'mutual', 'pain', 'parties', 'paul', 'previous', 'repentance', 'resolved', 's', 'second', 'sorrow', 'spare', 'uncertain', 'visit', 'wait', 'wanting', 'words']
+	['acknowledging', 'aiming', 'allowing', 'arrival', 'bring', 'brings', 'brought', 'church', 'coming', 'corinthians', 'decision', 'desire', 'ensure', 'expresses', 'frames', 'grief', 'initial', 'instead', 'joy', 'mutual', 'pain', 'paul', 'pleasure', 'previous', 'refers', 'repentance', 'resolution', 'scholars', 'second', 'sorrow', 'sorrowful', 'spare', 'suggest', 'time', 'unrecorded', 'visit']

 ### Logs
-- Attempt 1 BHT: The verse seems to refer to the grief that had been caused by a previous visit from Paul.
-There is an antithesis between Paul and the Corinthians, with both sides feeling sorrow and grieving each other.
-Paul had warned them that he would not spare them if he were to come again, but he tactfully puts it as if he made the resolution for his own pleasure.
-It's unclear whether Paul had already made a second visit, as scholars disagree on the interpretation of again.
-Nevertheless, Paul wanted to avoid coming to them with sorrow and heaviness, desiring to give them more time for repentance and amendment before his next visit.
+- Attempt 1 BHT: Paul, in his letter to the Corinthians, alludes to a previous visit that had brought sorrow to both him and the church.
+It is clear that this visit was distinct from his initial visit, as it could not be described as sorrowful.
+Scholars suggest that there may have been an unrecorded intermediate visit.
+Paul expresses his desire not to come again to Corinth in sorrow, highlighting the mutual grief that had been experienced.
+By tactfully framing his decision as for his own pleasure, Paul acknowledges the pain his arrival would cause the church.
+This resolution was made with the intention of sparing them further sorrow and allowing more time for repentance and amendment.
+The apostle wants his second coming to bring joy rather than grief, for both himself and the Corinthians.
-- 🔄 2 Corinthians 2:1 (attempt 1, 112 words, 54.67% quotes quality score: 1.9617761653377435, V2 normalized quality score: 56.57, commentator tiers 1-3: 46.81%, 21.2%, 32.0%)
+- 🔄 2 Corinthians 2:1 (attempt 1, 131 words, 44.71% quotes quality score: 1.970035213900859, V2 normalized quality score: 56.84, commentator tiers 1-3: 46.44%, 21.33%, 32.23%)
 	- BHT WAS OVER 80 WORDS!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: Paul's words in 2 Corinthians 2:1 allude to a previous visit that had caused grief.
-His relationship with the Corinthians was marked by mutual pain, with both sides grieving each other.
-While it's unclear whether Paul had already made a second visit, it is evident that he wanted to spare them and himself from further sorrow.
-He resolved to wait for their repentance and amendments before coming again, desiring a visit that would bring joy rather than grief.
-- 🔄 2 Corinthians 2:1 (attempt 2, 78 words, 52.46% quotes quality score: 1.9261329738810677, V2 normalized quality score: 55.39, commentator tiers 1-3: 43.08%, 18.92%, 38.0%)
-	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: Paul's words indicate a previous visit that brought grief.
-There was mutual pain between Paul and the Corinthians, with both parties grieving each other.
-While it's uncertain if Paul had already made a second visit, he desired to spare them further sorrow.
-He resolved to wait for their repentance before coming again, wanting to bring joy rather than grief.
-- 🔄 2 Corinthians 2:1 (attempt 3, 61 words, 51.92% quotes quality score: 1.9099349108657324, V2 normalized quality score: 54.85, commentator tiers 1-3: 44.83%, 19.31%, 35.87%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Paul, with affectionate tact, refers to a former unrecorded visit that had brought mutual pain to both him and the Corinthians.
-He had already warned them of his uncompromising stance and that he would not spare them if he were to come again.
-This resolution was made to spare them from sorrow and heaviness, giving them more time for repentance.
-His intention was not to grieve them again but to bring joy to their souls.
-His aim was to wait for their repentance and amendment before making another visit, ensuring that his second coming would not be a cause of grief to either party.
+- Attempt 2 BHT: Paul refers to a previous visit that brought mutual grief to him and the Corinthians.
+Scholars suggest there may have been an unrecorded visit between his initial one and this sorrowful one.
+Paul expresses his desire not to visit again with sorrow, aiming to spare them from further pain and allowing more time for repentance.
+He frames his decision as for his own pleasure, acknowledging the grief his arrival would bring to the church.
+His resolution is to ensure that his second coming brings joy instead of sorrow.
-- 🔄 2 Corinthians 2:1 (attempt 4, 104 words, 47.06% quotes quality score: 1.781214618399472, V2 normalized quality score: 50.57, commentator tiers 1-3: 36.75%, 18.11%, 45.14%)
+- 🔄 2 Corinthians 2:1 (attempt 2, 88 words, 44.62% quotes quality score: 2.0398579276517825, V2 normalized quality score: 59.17, commentator tiers 1-3: 44.33%, 20.38%, 35.3%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Paul, with affectionate tact, refers to a former unrecorded visit that had brought mutual pain to both him and the Corinthians.
-He had already warned them of his uncompromising stance and that he would not spare if he were to come again.
-His resolution was made to spare them from sorrow and heaviness, giving them more time for repentance.
-His aim was to wait for their amendment before making another visit, ensuring that his second coming would not be a cause of grief to either party.
+- Attempt 3 BHT: Paul had previously visited the Corinthians and experienced mutual grief with them.
+It can be inferred that there was an unrecorded intermediate visit that caused sorrow.
+His resolution is not to come again to them in sorrow, desiring to spare them further pain and allowing more time for repentance.
+He tactfully presents his decision as for his own pleasure, acknowledging the grief his coming would bring to the church.
+Paul aims for his second visit to bring joy instead of sorrow.
-- 🔄 2 Corinthians 2:1 (attempt 5, 86 words, 49.18% quotes quality score: 1.7795127464544294, V2 normalized quality score: 50.51, commentator tiers 1-3: 39.72%, 17.96%, 42.32%)
+- 🔄 2 Corinthians 2:1 (attempt 3, 81 words, 44.07% quotes quality score: 1.9903834270811682, V2 normalized quality score: 57.52, commentator tiers 1-3: 46.31%, 19.41%, 34.29%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 4 BHT: Paul had previously visited the Corinthians and experienced mutual grief with them.
+Scholars suggest that there may have been an unrecorded intermediate visit which caused sorrow.
+In his letter, Paul expresses his resolution not to come again to them in sorrow, desiring to spare them further pain and allow more time for repentance.
+He tactfully presents his decision as for his own pleasure, acknowledging the grief his coming would bring to the church.
+His aim is for his second visit to bring joy instead of sorrow.
+- 🔄 2 Corinthians 2:1 (attempt 4, 86 words, 41.94% quotes quality score: 2.008921506933705, V2 normalized quality score: 58.14, commentator tiers 1-3: 46.15%, 18.87%, 34.98%)
+	- BHT WAS OVER 80 WORDS!
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 5 BHT: Paul had previously visited the Corinthians and experienced mutual grief with them.
+Scholars suggest the possibility of an unrecorded intermediate visit.
+Paul resolves not to come again in sorrow, sparing them further pain and allowing time for repentance.
+He tactfully presents his decision as for his own pleasure, aware of the grief his coming would bring to the church.
+His aim is for his second visit to bring joy rather than sorrow, both for himself and the Corinthians.
+- 🔄 2 Corinthians 2:1 (attempt 5, 78 words, 41.82% quotes quality score: 1.9154391853715027, V2 normalized quality score: 55.03, commentator tiers 1-3: 49.2%, 16.13%, 34.67%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ 2 Corinthians 2:1 bht prompt v0.8 (61 words, 51.92% quotes)
+- ✅ 2 Corinthians 2:1 bht prompt v0.8 (88 words, 44.62% quotes)
-- quality score: 1.9099349108657324, V2 normalized quality score: 54.85, commentator tiers 1-3: 44.83%, 19.31%, 35.87%)
+- quality score: 2.0398579276517825, V2 normalized quality score: 59.17, commentator tiers 1-3: 44.33%, 20.38%, 35.3%)